 As noted throughout, the U.S. objective has been to target sanctions against Iran's energy sector, hoping thereby to pressure Iranian leaders and possibly to deny Iran resources to develop WMD.
-There are clear indications that the sanctions-coupled with the overall sense that Iran is isolated from the international community-have caused major energy firms to reduce or end their involvement in the Iran energy sector.
-Several major European firms-Repsol, Royal Dutch Shell, Total, and ENI-have either announced pullouts from some of their Iran projects, declined to make further investments, or resold their investments to other companies.
-On July 12, 2008, Total and Petronas, the original South Pars investors, pulled out of a deal to develop a liquefied natural gas (LNG) export capability at Phase 11 of South Pars, saying that investing in Iran at a time of growing international pressure over its nuclear program is "too risky."
-Also in 2008, Japan significantly reduced its participation in the development of Iran's large Azadegan field.
-Some of the void has been filled, at least partly, by Asian firms such as those of China, Malaysia, and Vietnam.
+There are clear indications that the sanctions-coupled with the overall sense that Iran is isolated from the international community-are causing substantial injury to this sector.
+Assistant Secretary Einhorn testified on July 29, 2010, that about \$50 billion in investment in Iran's energy sector had been deterred by sanctions and other forms of pressure.
+As noted above, several major European firms have either announced pullouts from some of their Iran projects, declined to make further investments, or resold their investments to other companies.
+The actions to deny Iran financing have, according to the International Monetary Fund, partly dried up financing for energy industry and other projects in Iran.
+Observers at key energy fields in Iran say there is little evidence of foreign investment activity and little new development activity sighted.

+Some of the investment void is being "backfilled," at least partly, by Asian firms, such as those from China, Malaysia, Vietnam, and by countries in Eastern Europe.
 However, these companies are perceived as not being as technically capable as those that have withdrawn from Iran.
 Press reports say that activity to develop the large South Pars gas field is far less than would be expected.
 In July 2010, after the enactment of Resolution 1929 and CISADA, the Revolutionary Guard's main construction affiliate, Khatem ol-Anbiya, announced it had withdrawn from developing Phases 15 and 16 of South Pars-a project worth \$2 billion.
-45 Khatem ol-Anbiya took over that project in 2006 when Norway's Kyaerner pulled out of it.
-It is likely that the Guard perceived its involvement as likely to scare away foreign participation in the work because U.S. and U.N. sanctions are targeting the Revolutionary Guard and its corporate affiliates.
-It is it highly unlikely that Iran will attract the \$145 billion in new investment over the next 10 years that Iran's deputy Oil Minister said in November 2008 that Iran needs.
+Hatem ol-Anbiya took over that project in 2006 when Norway's Kvaerner pulled out of it.
+It is likely that the IRGC perceived its involvement as likely to scare away foreign participation in the work because U.S. and U.N. sanctions are targeting the IRGC and its corporate affiliates.
+It is it highly unlikely that Iran will attract the \$145 billion in new investment over the next 10 years that Iran's deputy oil minister said in November 2008 that Iran needs.

 Possibly as a result of the hesitancy of the most capable firms to stay in the Iranian market, Iran's oil production has fallen slightly to about 3.8 million barrels per day (mbd) from about 4.1 million barrels per day (mbd) in the mid-2000s.
 With Iran's oil production appearing to slip gradually, some analyses, including by the National Academy of Sciences, say that Iran might have negligible exports of oil by 2015.
-46 Others maintain that Iran's gas sector can more than compensate for declining oil exports, although it needs gas to reinject into its oil fields and remains a relatively minor gas exporter.
+41 Others maintain that Iran's gas sector can more than compensate for declining oil exports, although it needs gas to reinject into its oil fields and remains a relatively minor gas exporter.
 It exports about 3.6 trillion cubic feet of gas, primarily to Turkey.
 Some Members of Congress believe that ISA would have been even more effective if successive administrations had imposed sanctions, and have expressed frustration that the executive branch has not imposed ISA sanctions.

-45 "Iran Revolutionary Guards Pull Out of Gas Deal Over Sanctions."
+40 "Iran Revolutionary Guards Pull Out of Gas Deal Over Sanctions."
 Platts, July 19, 2010.

-46 Stern, Roger.
+41 Stern, Roger.
 "The Iranian Petroleum Crisis and United States National Security," Proceedings of the National Academy of Sciences of the United States of America.
 December 26, 2006.